openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 A Full Thread Device (FTD) always has its radio on, subscribes to the all-routers multicast address, and maintains IPv6 address mappings.
-There are three types of FTDs:
+There are two types of FTDs:

-*   Router
+*   Extender-Capable Device (ECD)
-*   Router Eligible End Device (REED) — can be promoted to a Router
+*   Full End Device (FED)

-*   Full End Device (FED) — cannot be promoted to a Router
+An Extender-Capable Device can be in either the Mesh Extender or standby ECD role.
+In the standby role, it's always an End Device (Child).

-An FTD can operate as a Router (Parent) or an End Device (Child).
+A FED is always an End Device (Child).

 ### Minimal Thread Device